aclarke211/renamer/to-do/to-do.md

 ## Steps

-- Rename files by looping through found files array and passing the files to server 1 by 1.
+- Rename single file in server after being passed all files from client.

 - Show renamed files 1 by 1 and progress bar.